neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

 ## Recover lost data

-You can use Neon branching to recover your lost data in seconds.
+You can use Neon branching to recover lost data in seconds.
 The only requirement is that you know the point in time to recover to.
 Since you ran the `DELETE` query from the Neon SQL Editor, you can check the  **History** for the date and time you ran the problematic query.

 ![Find query time](/docs/get-started-with-neon/delete_query_time.png)